You are here: Home > Cycling > 3431 mile challenge

 I got the idea at a Leeds Palestinian Film Festival event - why not do a virtual ride to Gaza?
 Leeds to Gaza is 3431 miles, so I thought, well, 10 miles a day, if I start in January, I'll finish in December, just riding around locally.
 I've done long rides before - in 2015, I rode 927 miles over three months, to remember the British and Empire dead of WW1.
 Since 2021, each year, I have done a four or five day ride, 200 to 300 miles.
 In 2024, I raised money for Medical Aid for Palestinians ; I wanted to do that again - the need is so acute.

-The fundraising is going well - I was confident that I would meet my target of £1000, and yes - it's now (7th August) at just over £4,500 with Gift Aid.
 I had a stall at Pudsey Carnival, which was excellent publicity and good for fundraising.
 I had the pleasure there of a visit from the Lord Mayor of Leeds, Abigail Katung!

-When I have a snack break, say on a towpath bench, the posters and the cards are a nice way to get the information across quickly.
-The bikes have mostly behaved some punctures, lots of broken spokes and a dead motor on the ebike (but I have a spare!), and a stolen saddle on my ancient road bike!
+When I had a snack break, say on a towpath bench, the posters and the cards are a nice way to get the information across quickly.
+The bikes have mostly behaved - some punctures, lots of broken spokes and a dead motor on the ebike (but I have a spare!), and a stolen saddle on my ancient road bike!
 I frequently ride on the Leeds Liverpool canal towpath - it's pleasant and safer than the roads!
 I have had numerous 'close passes' - don't drivers know they should be 5 feet away from me if they overtake?
 (Highway Code, rule 163!).
 To reach the towpath I have to go downhill - so to get home I have to climb back up!
 Obviously that is easy on the ebike, but harder on the others!
-I have only had to walk once, pushing the ebike when it had a puncture.s
+I have only had to walk once, pushing the ebike when it had a punctures.

-Along the way I have met many well wishers, in person and on line they have been a great encouragement!
+Along the way I have met many well wishers, in person and on line - they have been a great encouragement!

 Saskia: So nice to meet you on the canal today, such an important cause - good luck with the rest!